rkrentzwee/dotfiles/README.md

 	* Few other colors are not that great (like during brew installation)
 * RVM does not properly install default gems or switch to stable RVM ruby install

-## Installation
+## Prereqs

-Before you can run the installation procedures you will need to boostrap yourself into having the following:
+Before you can run the installation procedures you will need to boostrap yourself into having the following (note, the instructions below  take you through these steps):

  * An administrator account on the Mac you are installing into
  * A way to log into github from the command line (ssh key, or password auth)